cannatag/ldap3/README.txt

     cnAttrDef = person['commonName']  # same as above
     cnAttrDef = person.CommonName  # same as above

 This eases the use at interactive prompt where you don't have to remember the case of the attribute and  can type use the autocompletion feature (pressing tab) to get a list of all defined attributes as property.

+Each class has a useful representation that summarize the istance status.

 AttrDef class